quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ### Vectors

-As a language for statistical analysis, R's most basic objects are vectors.
+As a language for statistical analysis, R"s most basic objects are vectors.
 Vectors contain a set of values.
 In the examples below, `vec_num` is a *numeric vector*, while `vec_char` is a *chracter vector*.
 We use `c()` to combine elements of a vector and `<-` to assign a vector to a variable.

 ```r